algorandfoundation/algorand-typescript-testing/docs/testing-guide/contract-testing.md

 Subclasses of `arc4.Contract` are **required** to be instantiated with an active test context.
 As part of instantiation, the test context will automatically create a matching `Application` object instance.

-Within the class implementation, methods decorated with `arc4.abimethod` and `arc4.baremethod` will automatically assemble an `gtxn.ApplicationTxn` transaction to emulate the AVM application call.
+Within the class implementation, methods decorated with `arc4.abimethod` and `arc4.baremethod` will automatically assemble an `gtxn.ApplicationCallTxn` transaction to emulate the AVM application call.
 This behavior can be overriden by setting the transaction group manually as part of test setup, this is done via implicit invocation of `ctx.any.txn.applicationCall` _value generator_ (refer to [APIs](../apis.md) for more details).

 ```ts
 class SimpleVotingContract extends arc4.Contract {